finos/FDC3/docs/agent-bridging/spec.md

 ### Step 6.
 Connected Agents Update

 The updated `existingChannelsState` will then be shared with all connected agents along with updated details of all connected agents via a `connectedAgentsUpdate` message sent to all connected sockets.
 The newly connected agent will receive both its assigned name and channel state via this message.
-The `connectedAgentsUpdate` message will be linked to the handshake request by quoting the `meta.requestGuid` of the `handshake` message.
+The `connectedAgentsUpdate` message will be linked to the handshake request by quoting the `meta.requestUuid` of the `handshake` message.

 The `connectedAgentsUpdate` message will take the form: